Vaishali-Rishi/Promotional_Campaign_Analysis/README.md

 AtliQ Mart is a retail giant with over 50 supermarkets in the southern region of India.
 All their 50 stores ran a massive promotion during the Diwali 2023 and Sankranti 2024 (festive time in India) on their AtliQ branded products.
 Now the sales manager wants to understand which promotions did well and which did not so that they can make informed decisions for their next promotional period.

 ## Task:
-Imagine yourself as Peter Pandey and perform the following tasks to keep up the trust with your manager Tony Sharma.
+Imagine yourself as a Data Analyst and perform the following tasks to keep up the trust with your manager Tony Sharma.

 1. Go through the metadata and analyze the datasets thoroughly.
 This is the most fundamental step.
 2. Check “Recommended Insights.pdf” – this document contains a few recommendations from your manager Tony.